Updated on April 3rd, 2022

 Learn About Rhythm

-It is very important for every musician to know what rhythm is, especially for drummers.
+It is very important for every musician to know what rhythm is, especially for a drummer.
 They get to deal with rhythm all the time.

 Invest Time in Tuning